There are many group therapy activities for adults. Be innovative with your counseling approach.

 Think of it as an adult version of show-and-tell.

 If you have anxious group members, it might take a lot for them to open up.
 However, food speaks a universal language, so why not turn group members into line cooks?
-Ellen Kanner, the author of Feeding the Hungry Ghost, was quoted in Psychology Today as saying, “Getting a meal on the table means putting aside differences and grudges and focusing on the task at hand.”
+Ellen Kanner, the author of Feeding the Hungry Ghost, was quoted as saying, “Getting a meal on the table means putting aside differences and grudges and focusing on the task at hand.”
 Of all the group therapy activities for adults, this job relies on attendees working together.

 So, what will your attendees make at the next session?
 Salads, sushi, and smoothies are all easy-to-create options that don’t require the use of a kitchen.
 (Just don’t forget to bring a blender!)